asprenger/MLflow_introduction/README.md

     MLflow server --backend-store-uri /tmp/mlruns --default-artifact-root /tmp/artifacts

 `--backend-store-uri` defines the location where experiment data and metrics are stored.
 This can be a local filesystem or a SQLAlchemy compatible database like SQLite. `--default-artifact-root` defines the location where artifacts like model files are stored.
-This can be a local filesystem or a remote filesystem like S3.
+This can be the local filesystem or a remote storage like S3.

-By default he tracking server binds to port 5000 on localhost.
+By default the tracking server binds to port 5000 on localhost.

 Train a set of models with different parameters: